 Five tips to help you cycle through winter!

-#1 Remember that slippery surfaces mean longer braking distances
+#1 Take into account that slippery surfaces mean longer braking distances

 #2 Hose down your bicycle after a winter ride!

 Once you've ploughed through the snow and grit, remember to hose down your bicycle.
-But don't worry if you forget – your bicycle's hard layer of paintwork protects it from most of what nature can throw at it.
+But don't worry if you forget – your bicycle's hard layer of paintwork protects it from most of what nature can throw at it, making your electric bicycle a reliable mode of transportation in the winter too.

 #3 Charge the battery indoors during winter